 We’re inviting local groups to explain how we can help them.
 So, whether you’re a cricket club that needs new bats, or a brass band that needs new trombones – The Maltings want to hear from you!

-The Maltings’ Community Money Box Campaign is open to any group across South Wales who believe they can benefit from a little extra funding.
-For your chance to be a part of it, send your club/organisation/group name plus the reason why you should be chosen and how much funding you’re after (up to the value of £250) to email@example.com or The Maltings’ Community Money Box Campaign, The Maltings, East Tyndall Street, Cardiff Bay, CF24 5EA.
+The Maltings’ Community Money Box Campaign is open to any group across South Wales who believes they can benefit from a little extra funding.
+For your chance to be a part of it, send your club/organisation/group name plus the reason why you should be chosen and how much funding you’re after (up to the value of £250) to firstname.lastname@example.org or The Maltings’ Community Money Box Campaign, The Maltings, East Tyndall Street, Cardiff Bay, CF24 5EA.

 Winners must be willing to take part in promotional activities.